evmos/evmos/docs/validators/faq.md

 Any user in the system can declare its intention to become a validator by sending a [`create-validator`](#how-to-become-a-validator) transaction.
 From there, they become validators.

 The weight (i.e. total stake or voting power) of a validator determines wether or not it is an active validator, and also how frequently this node will have to propose a block and how much revenue it will obtain.
 Initially, only the top 150 validators with the most weight will be active validators.
-If validators double-sign, or are frequently offline, they risk their staked tokens (including EVMOS delegated by users) being "slashed" by the protocol to penalize negligence and misbehavior.
+If validators double-sign, or are frequently offline, they risk their staked tokens (including EVMOS delegated by users) being " ed" by the protocol to penalize negligence and misbehavior.

 ### What is a full node?